 01. Think ahead - define your objective now and for the future

 We're in a time when technological advances happen quickly in mobile website design, and new players are constantly being introduced.
-Consider how the first iPad came in the summer of 2010; it’s safe to assume that in three years from now things will very different to today.
+Consider how the first iPad came in the summer of 2010 and the Apple Watch in 2015; it's safe to assume that even just two years from now things will very different to today.

 As much possible we need to build something which can be evolved a year or two from now rather than require a complete redesign.
 So define your immediate mobile website needs as well as your longer term ones and cosider the pros and cons of the value that doing an app brings vs investing in a site that works across devices.